SkymanOne/folidity/reports/main.typ

 Finally, Algorand offers opt-in functionality and local wallet storage, allowing users to explicitly opt-in to use the SC.
 This provides additional support in the role-based access control in Folidity.

-As a target compilation language, Tealish #footnote[https://tealish.tinyman.org] has been chosen.
-Although, Algorand offers Teal #footnote[https://developer.algorand.org/docs/get-details/dapps/avm/teal/] –
-a low-level, stack-based programming language.
-Due to time limitations of the project, it is more realistic to use Tealish.
-It operates on the same level as Teal while offering useful abstractions speeding up the development of Folidity.
+The Folidity compiler emits Algoran AVM Teal #footnote[https://developer.algorand.org/docs/get-details/dapps/avm/teal/] bytecode.
+It was originally planned to emit an intermediate representation in Tealish #footnote[https://tealish.tinyman.org/en/latest].
+However, this option was soon invalidated due to reduced developer activity in the project and the absence of audits that may compromise the intrinsic security of the Folidity compiler.

+Overall, the compilation workflow can be summarised in @Figure:compilation_proccess

+#figure(
+  diagram(
+    spacing: (20mm, 20mm),
+    node-stroke: 0.5pt,
+    node((0,0), [1.
+Lexing]),
+    edge("->", "Tokens"),
+    node((1,0), [2.
+Parsing]),
+    edge("->", "Tree"),
+    node((2,0), [3.
+Semantics + Typing]),
+    edge("->", "Definition"),
+    node((2,1), [4.
+Formal Verification]),
+    node((0,1), [5.
+Teal emit]),
+    node((1,2), [6.
+CLI Output]),

+    edge((2,0), (0,1), "->", "Definition"),
+    edge((0,1), (1,2), "->", "Binary"),
+    edge((2,1), (1,2), "->", "Result"),
+  ),
+  caption: "Compilation process"
+) <Figure:compilation_proccess>

+Step logics are composed into Rust crates (i.e. modules) for modularity and testability.

+Steps 1 and 2 are processed by the `folidity-parser` crate.
+They produce a syntax AST, which is fed to the `folidity-semantics` for semantic analysis and type checking (step 3).
+The resulting contract definition is then independently piped into the `folidity-verifier` crate for formal verification (step 4) and the `folidity-emitter` for the final build compilation of binary Teal code (step 5).
+The artifacts of the compilation and the result of verification are then supplied back to the calling the CLI crate (`folidity`) to display the result to the user and write artifacts into the file (step 6).

 == Scope

 As part of the development process, it has been decided to limit the scope to supporting only a single SC execution.
 Cross-contract calls require extra consideration in design and development.
-Therefore, #ref_scv(6) may not be fully addressed in the final report.
+Therefore, #ref_scv(6) is only addressed in the theoretical context of this paper.
 Additionally, optimisation of the execution is not considered relevant at this stage in favour of safety and simplicity.
 Finally, Algorand offers smart signatures, a program that is delegated a signing authority #footnote[https://developer.algorand.org/docs/get-details/dapps/smart-contracts/smartsigs].
 As they operate in a different way from SCs, they are also outside the scope of this project.